Code-Institute-Submissions/Quartet-Militaire/README.md

 6. Telephone number and message are not required to send form as expected
 7. Fill in all form areas with correct information and no further error messages seen

+In addition, I added extra links on the Home page to the contact page within the content.
+I felt pointing users to the contact form was one of the most important features of the website.

+1. Click on Home page
+2. Click contact us button below quote on Home page and internal site link works and takes you to the Contact page.
+3. Press on intergrated internal page links in About and Wedding sections and both take you to Contact page.

 **I want to view approximate package costs of Quartet Militaire to see if the service is affordable for my budget.**

 1. Go to Home page